cepgen/cepgen/doc/output-formats.rst

 .. doxygenclass:: cepgen::io::DelphesHandler
    :outline:

-An interface to the `Delphes <https://cp3.irmp.ucl.ac.be/projects/delphes>`_ :cite:`deFavereau:2013fsa` fast simulation framework is provided if the library is installed on the system.
+An interface to the `Delphes <https://cp3.irmp.ucl.ac.be/projects/delphes>`_ :cite:`deFavereau:2013fsa` fast simulation framework is provided through the ``CepGenDelphes`` add-on implemented `here <https://github.com/cepgen/cepgen/blob/master/CepGenAddOns/ROOTWrapper/DelphesHandler.cpp>`_.

 Beside the usual ``filename`` flag specifying the file name Delphes will use for its output, a path to the `Tcl <https://www.tcl.tk/>`_ configuration card is also required to steer the output module through the ``inputCard`` string parameter.